Wal-Mart to add about 10,000 retail jobs in the US

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

+Wal-Mart currently has 11,593 stores in 28 countries.
+The Bentonville, Arkansas, company has continued to pour money into its e-commerce and improving its stores.
+The chain saw its online sales improve in the third-quarter and profit beat Wall Street’s expectations.
+It also raised the low end of its full-year profit outlook.

 Last week Amazon announced that it would add 100,000 full-time jobs over the next 18 months.
+Amazon said Thursday its U.S. workforce has grown from 30,000 in 2011, to more than 180,000 by the end of this year.
+By comparison, Walmart employs about 2.4 million people worldwide, including 1.5 million in the U.S.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.